yaz008/EspScript-deprecated/README.md

 Every script begins with `!` followed by a command name, a list of arguments and `;` at the end

-Arguments are separated with spaces, strings containing spaces must be surrounded with single quotes
+Arguments are separated with spaces, strings containing spaces must be surrounded by single quotes

 For example, here is a command for generating a list of 10 random numbers from 0 to 64

 ```espscript
 !rd int 0-64 10;
 ```

+## Customization

+The `config.json` file contains `key: value` pairs where key represents a trigger (command name)

+Simply change it to more appropriate one and save the file, changes will apply automatically